 4. Customize channels

-Channels is where the real action happens – it’s the most efficient way to pull together all related content into one location.
+Channels are where the real action happens – it’s the most efficient way to pull together all related content into one location.
 There is a learning curve here, but start by uploading files to a channel and pinning frequently used files to make it easy for everyone to find and start using for their resources.

 5. Add apps to channels